Road to Perdition

+Road to Perdition was screened at the 59th Venice International Film Festival on August 31, 2002, where it was nominated for the Golden Lion.
+The film was theatrically released in the United States on July 12, 2002, and was a box office success, grossing $183.4 million against its $80 million budget.
+Critics received it well and praised Mendes's direction, Conrad L. Hall's cinematography, and the cast's performances.
+At the 75th Academy Awards, the film was nominated for Best Supporting Actor for Newman, Best Original Score, Best Sound Editing, Best Sound Mixing, and Best Art Direction.
+Hall was posthumously awarded the Oscar for Best Cinematography.

 Plot

-The film begins and ends in 1931 during the Great Depression with a voiceover from Michael Sullivan, Jr., speaking about his father.
-Michael Sullivan, Sr. was orphaned and then raised by Irish Mob boss John Rooney in Rock Island, Illinois; he is now Rooney's most fearsome enforcer, unbeknownst to his own children.
+Michael Sullivan Sr. was orphaned and then raised by Irish Mob boss John Rooney in Rock Island, Illinois.
+Sullivan is now Rooney's most fearsome enforcer.
 Rooney has come to love Sullivan more than his own biological son, the rash and unpredictable Connor.
+Sullivan conceals his job from his eldest son Michael Jr., and his youngest son Peter, whom he raises with his wife Annie.

-Speaking at his brother's wake, Rooney's associate Finn McGovern insinuates that Rooney is responsible for his brother's death.
-Rooney sends Connor and Sullivan to talk with McGovern, while 12-year-old Michael watches through a hole in the wall, after hiding in the back of the family car.
-McGovern steadfastly denies that his brother stole anything from the mob before implying Connor was responsible, and Connor shoots him on the spot before Sullivan shoots the other witnesses.
-Michael is detected and sworn to secrecy.
+In 1931, Rooney's associate Finn McGovern speaks at his brother's wake, insinuating that Rooney is responsible for his brother's death.
+Rooney sends Connor and Sullivan to talk with McGovern; Michael follows them and watches the interaction from hiding.
+McGovern denies that his brother stole anything from the mob and implies that Connor was responsible.
+Connor shoots McGovern, forcing Sullivan to shoot the other armed witnesses in self-defense.
+The men discover that Michael saw everything and swear him to secrecy.

-The next day, Rooney visits the house to intimidate the boy, and Michael soon begins misbehaving at school.
-At a meeting with his mob associates, Rooney pointedly humiliates Connor after he halfheartedly apologizes for McGovern's murder.
-Then he sends Sullivan to collect a debt from a speakeasy owner Tony Calvino.
-Connor, jealous and afraid, sends a letter with Sullivan for Calvino.
-Calvino reads it then reaches for his revolver, but Sullivan kills both Calvino and his bodyguard.
-The letter reads "Kill Sullivan and all debts are paid," and he rushes home.
-When he arrives he discovers Connor has already murdered his wife, Annie, and their younger son, Peter, but not Michael, who had arrived home late from detention.
+Rooney sends Sullivan to collect a debt from speakeasy owner Tony Calvino.
+Jealous and paranoid, Connor sends a letter with Sullivan for Calvino.
+Calvino reads the letter and reaches for his revolver, but Sullivan kills him and his bodyguard.
+The letter reads, "Kill Sullivan and all debts are paid".
+Sullivan rushes home and discovers that Connor has already murdered Annie and Peter.
+Michael was unharmed, as he had arrived home late from detention.

-Sullivan and Michael flee Rock Island and head to Chicago to meet Frank Nitti.
-He offers to work for the Chicago Outfit in exchange for permission to kill Connor, but Nitti rejects the offer.
-Rooney, listening next door with Connor, reluctantly allows Nitti to dispatch freelance killer Harlen Maguire, who doubles as a crime scene photographer, to kill Sullivan.
-Nitti suggests Michael must be killed as well to prevent him seeking revenge in the future, but Rooney refuses.
-However, Nitti secretly orders Maguire to kill Michael as well.
-Maguire tracks Sullivan to a roadside diner.
-The two meet and have a seemingly casual conversation while Michael hides in the car.
-Sensing the danger, Sullivan escapes the diner through the bathroom window and slashes Maguire's tires before driving away.
+Sullivan and Michael flee Rock Island and head to Chicago to meet mobster Frank Nitti.
+Sullivan offers to work for the Chicago Outfit in exchange for permission to kill Connor.
+Nitti rejects his offer and advises Sullivan against seeking revenge.
+Rooney, listening next door with Connor, reluctantly allows Nitti to dispatch freelance killer Harlen Maguire, whom Nitti orders to kill both Sullivans.